-- The Proposed Budget is a public document when it is given to the Budget Committee. - •The Proposed Budget is published on the City's web site and made available at the City Hall and the Library.
+- The Proposed Budget is a public document when it is given to the Budget Committee. - The Proposed Budget is published on the City's web site and made available online and at City Hall.

 PHASE 2-APPROVE THE BUDGET

 - Budget Committee's responsibilities to:

 - Receive the proposed budget.

 - Hear public testimony.

 - Deliberate and revise as needed.

 - Recommend a tax levy.

 - Approve a budget for the City Council to consider.